Miszo97/ComputerVision/README.md

 # ComputerVision
 Neural network application for image classification.

-The idea is to use web application to let users draw digital numbers which can be later recognized by a neural network.
-The outcome is then returned to a user.
+The idea is to use a web application to let users draw digital numbers which can be later recognized by a neural network.
+The outcome is then returned to the user.

 <p align="center">
 <img src="https://media.giphy.com/media/xVGNVwSllbYir6Md7J/giphy.gif">